Are you an avid reader?

-What’s interesting about Any Subject Books is that it not only provides you with free review copies, but it also pays you.
+What’s interesting about Any Subject Books is that it not only provides you with free review copies but also pays you.

 The company does not state how much it pays authors.
 But, it does state that it pays on a specific book basis.

 And, how much you get paid depends on a number of factors, such as word count.

 You have to be approved before you can start reviewing.

 Once you’ve sent in your application, the website will assess it.
 Then, it will let you know whether or not you’ve been accepted onto its list of approved reviewers.
 It will also let you know what the work entails and how much you will be paid.

 The website also gives readers the chance to get their hands on some free books, in return for reviews.